6 Things You Need to Know Before Going to France

 Make sure to bring some good walking shoes to tackle cobblestone streets and many miles a day to get the full French experience.
 One of the reasons French people are so fit is they walk so much, and you’ll learn to love this as it helps you to keep enjoying all of the delicious treats when you have to walk miles in between!

 BONUS: If you can visit Paris and also get outside of the city for a few days, that’s the best way to do it.
 While I love Paris, I’m learning to love the French countryside just as much with its quaint smaller towns, vineyards and historical spots.
 (I recommend the Loire Valley most!)
+Check out Trainline for train tickets, too.

 6. Embrace a little indulgence